jcolag/entropy-arbitrage/2019-12-17-metal-umlauts.md

 For example, if you pay careful attention, you'll spot both *Zöna Restrik* (for Restricted Area) or *Prıziion Mılıtık* (for Military Prison).

-And, of course, if you're a heavy metal music fan, you're undoubtedly familiar with the similar but distinct [Metal Umlaut](https://en.wikipedia.org/wiki/Metal_umlaut), though its use seems surprisingly limited to the diaeresis (**¨**) mark.
+And, of course, if you're a heavy metal music fan, you're undoubtedly familiar with the similar but distinct {% wiki Metal_umlaut|Metal Umlaut|en %}, though its use seems surprisingly limited to the diaeresis (**¨**) mark.

 If we wanted to do something like transforming English text to Gellerese, you're on your own figuring out how to change the base spelling in a reasonable way.
 But adding bogus diacritical marks?
 That, we can definitely do.